tjakrak/c-shell-implementation/README.md

 12. History !prefix - Test the program to print the command from the history based on the prefix
 13. History !! - Test the program to print the last executed command
 14. Background Jobs - Test the shell to be able to execute commands in the background
-15. Job List - Test whether our pr
+15. Job List - Testing whether our program able to show the list of the jobs running in the background
 16. Documentation - Test whether each files has proper documentation explaining their functionality
 17. Static Analysis - Check if there are any redundant in our code
 18. Leak Check - Check if this program has memory leak